YannEnzo/PR-Management-System/README.md

 # PR Management System

-A Java-based Public Relations (PR) Management System designed to enhance the management of PR campaigns, streamline client interactions, and improve workflow efficiency for PR professionals.
+A Java-based Property Rental (PR) Management System designed to enhance the management of PR campaigns, streamline client interactions, and improve workflow efficiency for PR professionals.

 ## Project Overview